Poodle Personality Traits and Behavior

 Toy and Miniature Poodles share many of the same health problems common to the smallest breeds of dog, such as kneecaps that easily slip out of place (luxating patellas), breathing difficulties caused by a collapsing trachea and dental problems because of their small mouths.

 Poodles can also suffer from Legg-Calve-Perthes disease, which causes reduced blood supply to the head of the thigh bone, which in turn causes it to shrink.
 The first sign of this disease is limping, which usually appears when the puppy is 4 to 6 months old.
-Treatment is surgical remove of the head of the leg bone, after which the puppy will have a relatively normal life other than an increased likelihood of arthritis.
+Treatment is surgical removal of the head of the leg bone, after which the puppy will have a relatively normal life other than an increased likelihood of arthritis.

 Standard Poodles, like many large, deep-chested breeds, have an increased risk of bloat, a potentially fatal condition in which the stomach twists on itself, trapping air inside.
 In fact, according to a 2000 JAVMA study, 2.4% of Standard Poodles suffer from gastric dilatation-volvulus each year.
 Dogs that are bloating require immediate surgery to correct the problem.
 Because most dogs that bloat once will bloat again, the surgeon should also perform a procedure known as "stomach tacking" or a gastropexy, as a preventive measure.